rails-api/active_model_serializers/README.md

 In this case, Rails will look for a serializer named `PostSerializer`, and if it exists, use it to serialize the `Post`.

+If you want to use a non `ActiveRecord::Base` model/class, you just need to `include ActiveModel::SerializerSupport` in it.

 This also works with `respond_with`, which uses `to_json` under the hood.
 Also note that any options passed to `render :json` will be passed to your serializer and available as `@options` inside.